sblask-webextensions/webextension-tab-deque/README.md

 Building a deque of tabs:
 -------------------------

- - When the current tab is closed, it is removed from the deque and the next one from the end is selected.
+ - When a tab is closed, it is removed from the deque and will not be selected again.
+If it was the current one, the next one from the front of the deque is selected.
- - Opening a tab in the background adds it at the beginning, so it will be selected after all others have been closed or minimized.
+ - Opening a tab in the background adds it at the end of the deque, so it will be selected after all others have been closed or minimized.
- - Opening a tab in the foreground adds it at the end of the deque and it is selected right away.
+ - Opening a tab in the foreground adds it at the front of the deque and it is selected right away.
  - In both cases, the new tab is opened next to current tab, unless you set the `extensions.tabdeque.openTabsNextToCurrent` preference to `false` in `about:config`.
- - Selecting a tab moves it to the end of the deque.
+ - Selecting a tab moves it to the front of the deque.
  - Clicking the currently selected tab minimizes it by default which means that it is removed from the deque and will not be selected unless you manually do it.
-However, you can set `extensions.tabdeque.clickToBackground` to `true` which moves the tab to the beginning of the queue instead of removing it.
+However, you can set `extensions.tabdeque.clickToBackground` to `true` which moves the tab to the end of the queue instead of removing it.
 Thus, the tab will be selected once you closed or minimized all other tabs.
  - If all tabs are minimized, you will see whatever you've got the `browser.newtab.url` preference set to.